 ·Step 1 – Establish Vision, take Design brief and conduct research

 As this is one of the most crucial steps in the design process, enough time needs to be devoted to conducting a thorough market analysis and consumer research to understand current market needs and messaging.
 Designers also need to ensure a complete understanding of the brief from the client on the purpose of the brand and desired brand identity and personality.
 Some key questions that need to be answered at this stage include:

 Step 2 – Create Logo, Visuals, and Styling Guidelines

 Designing a logo essentially involves sketching innumerable iterations on paper to finally arrive at a logo that is in sync with the design brief.
 Once the concept is final on paper, digital iterations need to be done to arrive at a final digital logo image.
 Once the logo is designed, an identity system or visual language around the logo aligned to the design thought process of the logo is done.
 This identity system around the logo is required while creating brand marketing collaterals.
 Style guidelines, laying down the detailed rules or guidelines for styling, layout, and usage of the logo like typeface pattern, color palette, etc. are also created to help marketers create a consistent brand image.

 This step comes into effect once the brand has been launched with its new design identity.
 It is important to monitor the brand to ensure that no untoward associations or perceptions are built around the brand.
 Also, since consumers and markets evolve over time with changes in preferences and usage patterns, a rebranding exercise to create a new identity for your brand which connects with your past but engages with the audience in a fresh manner will be required.

-Brand Designing, by its very nature is a highly complex and evolving discipline which needs a thorough understanding of design elements and their interplay with each other to create a powerful sustained imagery in the minds of people.
+Brand Designing, by its very nature, is a highly complex and evolving discipline that needs a thorough understanding of design elements and their interplay with each other to create powerful sustained imagery in the minds of people.